Benyaminrmb/benyaminrmb/README.md

 <p>
 Hi there!
 I'm Benyamin!
-a <strong>Laravel</strong> who's intrested in vue js! specialize in PHP, Laravel, MySQL, and more.
+a <strong>Laravel</strong> developer who's intrested in vue js! specialize in PHP, Laravel, MySQL, and more.
 </p>

 <h3 align="left">Languages and tools:</h3>